BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2exercises1-5-14.md

 ## E2.1

+Write an AreaTester program that constructs a Rectangle object.
+Ask the user for a width and height.
+Use the setSize method to adjust the width and height of your Rectangle object.
-Write an AreaTester program that constructs a Rectangle object and then computes and prints its area.
-Use the getWidth and getHeight methods.
-Also print (printf) the expected answer.
+Finally, computes and prints its area using the getWidth and getHeight methods.

 ## E2.5